leportella/v4/content/en/wiki/life/ireland/buying_house.md

         - In some cases you can get up to 5x.
 Check with bank/broker to see how could you apply
         - To extend the multiplication factor I believe having a savings account that you consistently add money (and not use it) really helps
     - Lots of people go to a broker.
 We did everything directly with AIB because it was the cheapest rates.
 They were *very* annoying (lots of documents) but it worked out for us.
 If you want simplicity get a broker.
         - For instance, because we weren't in Ireland for 3 years they demanded a credit check from Brazil.
 We had to pay Serasa Premium because the free report wasn't enough.
+Other people said the free report translated by Google Translate worked just fine.
 - House viewing
     - Check below
 - Sale Agreed